stat545ubc-2023/collaborative-group_4/TEAMWORK.md

 **Debugging and Error Fixing**: We will allocate time after pull request submission to address any issues or bugs identified during the review process.
 It is crucial to avoid last-minute submissions.

 ## Communication

-**Tools**: Slack will serve as our real-time communication channel, while GitHub Issues will be used for tracking and discussing project-related subjects.
+**Tools**: Slack will serve as our real-time communication channel, while GitHub will be used for tracking and discussing project-related subjects.

 **Slack Usage**: Slack will primarily be utilized for quick queries, updates, and general discussions.

-**GitHub Issues Usage**: GitHub Issues will be employed for more in-depth discussions, bug tracking, and task assignments.
-We commit to responding to GitHub Issues within 12 hours on weekdays.
+**GitHub Usage**: GitHub Pull Requests are the place where we talk about suggested code changes.
+Following guidelines apply:
+    - Before merging a PR, the responsible person makes sure to read through all comments to make sure this PR is ready to be merged.
+    - The person who created the branch is the only one who can delete the branch.

 **Regular Meetings**: ..